VictorGrano/VictorGrano/README.md

 - 👋 Hey, I'm @VictorGrano
-- 😉17 years
+- 😉 18 years
-- 🐍 Learning Python
+- ♾️ Learning React
 - 🎓 Studying Systems Development
 - 📫 Reach me: victordgrano@gmail.com
-- 🏙Itajobi, São Paulo, Brazil
+- 🏙  Itajobi, São Paulo, Brazil
 <!---
 VictorGrano/VictorGrano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.